Zhang-lab/zebrafish_variant_prioritization/README.md

 wget http://regmedsrv1.wustl.edu/Public_SPACE/pgontarz/Public_html/Zebrafish_variant_calling_and_prioritization/zvp.simg
 ```

-The singularity image is somewhat large but contains all necessary reference, annotation, and ensembl VEP database files to run locally. zvp is for use with GRCz11
+The singularity image is somewhat large but contains all necessary reference, customized annotation, and customized ensembl VEP database files to run locally. zvp is for use with GRCz11 as assemblies GRCz10 and zv9 are not supported by VEP. zvp